jefskyy/Process-Safety-Decision-Making/README.md

 In order to classify a student into one of the six types, the CDIT score and predominant reasoning must be found.
 Predominant reasoning is calculated the same way as the p-score, but is done for conventional and pre-conventional reasoning as well.

-An example calculation for the CDIT score is shown in the template and in our publication [CITE ⭐:]
+An example calculation for the CDIT score is shown in the template and in our publication [4]

 # :blue_book: Interpreting Scores from the EPSRI